RichGirl: Music career

-2007–2008: Early beginnings
+2007–2008: Formation

 RichGirl was formed with the help of Rich Harrison, and signed to his label Richcraft, and Jive Records in 2007.
 Lyndriette was signed to a production company at the age of 15 when she first met Harrison.
 They kept in contact, and when Harrison decided to start the group, he immediately offered her a spot, "He knew me so by the time the idea came to him, he had me in mind and offered me the position".
-Christina "Brave" Williams met Harrison at the age of 16, and as signed to his label as a solo artist.
-Williams left after a year due to creative differences; now with 3 years of development and hard work under her belt, Brave, now savvy and more experienced, is reintroduced to Harrison calling the shots.
-Brave presented to Harrison an idea he couldn't refuse - a girl group.
-After carefully handpicking each member, Brave created the name and the creed for a group the world would later known as RichGirl.
-Amber "Sevyn" Streeter signed a deal with Interscope when she was 15 as a member of the Chris Stokes girl group, TG4.
-The group released an EP called Virginity -EP in 2002 and disbanded before they could release their first LP Time for the New.
+Christina "Brave" Williams met Harrison at the age of 16, and was signed to his label as a solo artist.
+Amber "Sevyn" Streeter signed a deal with Interscope when she was 15 as a member of the Chris Stokes girl group, TG4, which disbanded before they could release an LP.
 Streeter was later discovered by Harrison on MySpace, and signed onto the RichCraft label as Se7en.
 Audra Simmons relocated to Los Angeles to launch a solo career and joined the group through an open audition.
 Audra said that she was "waiting tables by day and singing at night, that's when I found out about Richgirl ...
 I was the only girl they found through the actual auditioning process".
 Once RichGirl was formed, the members began living together in Atlanta.